WES Commuter Rail: Rolling stock

 Equipment failures and periodic maintenance on the agency's Colorado Railcar DMUs resulted in TriMet substituting buses for some runs on several occasions since the service began.
 To provide backup equipment for the line, TriMet purchased two Budd Rail Diesel Cars (RDCs) from the Alaska Railroad in 2009.
 The cars were originally built in 1953, and had been taken out of service in 2008.
 TriMet refurbished the cars, and planned to operate them as a backup for the Colorado Railcar units when they are out of service.
 They entered service on January 24, 2011.

 In 2014, TriMet considered purchasing one two-car Nippon Sharyo DMU trainset to supplement the WES fleet, as an option under an existing contract between that manufacturer and Sonoma–Marin Area Rail Transit, but could not reach an agreement with the manufacturer on the price.
 US Railcar, Colorado Railcar's successor, offered to sell TriMet two cars at $5 million each.
 TriMet opted instead to purchase two more used Budd RDCs, for a total of not more than $1.5 million, in 2017 from Allearth Rail of Vermont, which had last been operated by Dallas Area Rapid Transit's Trinity Railway Express (TRE) commuter rail service.
 TriMet had unsuccessfully bid to purchase the same two cars in 2016, when they were auctioned by DART, but subsequently negotiated to purchase them from the winning bidder and new owner, Allearth Rail.
 The two cars, ex-TRE 2007 and 2011, arrived at the WES maintenance facility in August 2017.
 They were originally expected to enter service on the WES line in fall 2018, after the completion of a few modifications, but this was subsequently delayed to sometime in 2021 and later indefinitely.

 Costs

 According to TriMet's 2016 Ridership Report, WES Commuter Rail cost of $16.32 for each rider; compared to $4.21 for a bus rider or $3.23 for a MAX light rail rider.
 Amid the COVID-19 pandemic, ridership has further decreased and the WES operations cost per boarding ride is $108.09 as of December 2020.

 Service

 Ridership

+WES was expected to carry as many as 4,000 riders by 2020.
 A study published by the FTA in 2013 noted an increase in daily ridership on WES during the first few years of operation—from 1,200 rides in the first year to 1,700 rides in 2012—despite reductions in TriMet services that led to no growth systemwide.
 Three-fourths of riders traveled between home and work, and approximately 45 percent of riders reported lacking a car.